mzucker/maptrace/README.md

   - DO NOT USE THIS TOOL TO CIRCUMVENT COPYRIGHT RESTRICTIONS ON EXISTING MAPS (you will be judged in the next life)

-  - DO NOT USE THIS TOOL ON MULTI-MEGAPIXEL IMAGES (because `for` loops are really slow in Python)
+  - DO NOT USE THIS TOOL ON MULTI-MEGAPIXEL IMAGES (because loops are really slow in Python)

 On the other hand, it might come in handy to generate crisp display